 Cons: Sauce is less thick (less peanuts), ketupat (RM1.50) is so small and not good.
 No longer serve free onions (add RM0.50 per-small bowl of onions).

 Conclusion: taste is different from the last I tasted maybe due to rising cost and they’re maintaining the price at RM1.00 a stick.
 But my score to them is still above average so I still recommend that you give it a try.
 A little extra note on Hj.Sumari satay, i heard from my brother who tasted there that some of their satay is not cooked properly due to the crowd.
-Therefore, still best to eat in Restaurant Malaysia.
+Therefore, still best to eat in this Restaurant Malaysia.

 Juicy Chicken Satay.